Secrets for How to Decorate Shelves Like a Pro

 The green items do the same thing.

 That trick makes the shelf arrangement seem orderly and co-hesive without being overly busy.

-I guess this is a personal opinion, but I like the shelves not to feel overly crowded or busy.
-So, I leave lots of space between the items.
+To decorate shelves without looking cluttered, leave space between the items.
 It gives our eyes a chance to “breathe” when we look at it.